Production of very light elements and strontium in the early ejecta of neutron star mergers: Results

-We investigate the origin of \h~and \he~by considering the abundances obtained for individual trajectories characterized by different $(s,Y_e,\tau)$ sets.
-In \reffig{fig:abundances slices} we present the abundances of \h, \he, lanthanides and actinides for a broad set of $Y_e$ and $s$, and two expansion timescales that bracket the relevant timescales for dynamical and spiral-wave wind ejecta.
-The presence of \h~in the ejecta is related with high-$s$ and low-$Y_e$ matter that expands very rapidly, as visible in the top panels of \reffig{fig:abundances slices} \citep[see also][]{Metz14}.
-Hydrogen is produced as decay product of free neutrons within a few tens of minutes.
-Indeed the ejecta at NSE freeze-out is composed mostly of free $n$'s, several percents in mass of $\alpha$'s~and very few heavier seed nuclei ($A \lesssim 100$).
-Due to the extremely fast density drop, a large fraction of $n$'s do not participate in the \rprocess~\cite{lipp15}.
-The larger the abundance of hydrogen is, the smaller the abundance of heavy elements is, with a narrow intermediate regime where both heavy \rprocess~elements and \h~have comparable abundances.
-For $\tau \gtrsim 10~{\rm ms}$, \h~production becomes always negligible.
+The presence of \h{} in the ejecta is related to high-$s$ and low-$Y_e$ matter that expands very rapidly, as visible in the top left panel of \reffig{fig:abundances slices} \citep[see also][]{Metz14,Ishii.etal:2018}.
+In these conditions, \h~is produced as a decay product of free neutrons within a few tens of minutes.
+Indeed the ejecta at NSE freeze-out is composed mostly of free $n$'s, several percents in mass of $\alpha$ particles and very few heavier seed nuclei ($A \lesssim 100$).
+Due to the extremely fast density drop, a large fraction of $n$'s do not participate in the \rprocess~\citep{lipp15}.
+The larger the abundance of \h~is, the smaller the abundance of heavy elements is, with a narrow intermediate regime of comparable abundances.
+For $\tau \gtrsim 10~{\rm ms}$, \h~production becomes always negligible, unless for combinations of extremely high and low values of entropy and electron fraction, respectively.